 Why You Should Contact Our Personal Injury Lawyers Following a Pool Accident Caused by Negligence

 All too often, people look at swimming pool injuries and deaths as tragic accidents.
 For some of them, this is true.
 But many supposed “accidents” could have been prevented if the owners in question took a bit more care with their property.

 For the legal professionals at Lawlor, White & Murphey, this is not just an issue of making sure that you are compensated for what you have gone through.
 While that is important, we believe it is just as valuable to get pool owners to behave more responsibly and realize the inherent dangers that come with having a swimming pool.
 Only by doing that can we make our South Florida neighborhoods safer.

 But our beliefs and mission are only one part of the reason you should choose us – the other part is that our personal injury lawyers are incredibly good at what they do.
 Members of our team have been recognized by organizations like Super Lawyers and the Million Dollar Advocates Forum for their success, and consistently maintain 10/10 ratings on Avvo.
 We do everything in our power to make sure you receive fair and just compensation.

 If you or someone you love has been involved in a swimming pool accidents resulting from another’s negligence, get in contact with us as soon as possible.
-You can do this by email, filling out our online case evaluation, or giving us a call:
+You can do this by filling out our online contact form, or giving us a call.